Happy-d/php-argument-executer/readme.md

 1. Run the installer.

-2. Open the exe file.
+2. Open the main.exe file.

 3. Select your PHP script.